 With the film finally shot and in the bag (now titled The Dark Knight), critics, fans and general audiences waited with bated breath for the first trailer.
 The anticipation was reaching staggering highs, even resulting in many fans voicing their disdain for Heath Ledger’s casting as The Joker.
 This was strangely reminiscent of the cultural zeitgeist leading up to Tim Burton’s Batman in 1989, so Warner Brothers struck while the iron was hot with a groundbreaking viral marketing campaign.
 This took the form of online content which simulated a fictional political movement for the Harvey Dent character, all of which was progressively vandalised by Joker themed graffiti.
 The teasers, trailers and sneak peaks were carefully drip fed to the public, with each new clip quickly dispelling any doubts in Ledger’s ability.
 Sadly, the anticipation was marred by tragedy, with Ledger unfortunately passing away before the film’s release.
 Regardless, it was clear from the press materials that The Dark Knight would be a worthy monument to the actor’s undeniable talent and legacy.

 That being said, all that was left was for the public and press to see the film and share their reactions.
 Even with the carefully managed hype, no one could’ve predicted just how huge The Dark Knight was going to be.
-Right out of the gate, the film was heralded as the movie of the year, instantly breaking numerous box office records and being one of the only films (at the time) to have reached $1 billion globally.
+Right out of the gate, the film was heralded as the movie of the year, instantly breaking numerous box office records, and being one of the only films (at the time) to have reached $1 billion globally.
 This was the kind of success which the franchise hadn’t felt in nearly 20 years, but this ran deeper than the dollar value.
 Nolan’s film was not only considered a substantial phenomenon above its predecessor, but was immediately seen as a modern classic, as many critics named it as one of the best films of the decade and a strong contender for Oscar glory.
-While the Academy bias against genre films did preclude it from receiving Best Director or Best Picture nominations, Heath Ledger’s posthumous performance deservedly won Best Supporting Actor, making The Dark Knight the first (and still only) superhero film to be awarded outside of the technical categories.
+While the Academy bias against genre films did preclude it from receiving Best Director or Best Picture nominations, Heath Ledger’s posthumous performance deservedly won Best Supporting Actor, making The Dark Knight the first superhero film to be awarded outside of the technical categories.

 The Dark Knight’s impact affected more than just the box office, as it quickly became an artistic discussion piece (with many of these debates persisting to this day).
 Given the political climate in which it was released, many critics interpreted various story points as either an endorsement or condemnation of counter-terrorism measures, drawing parallels between the characters and real life figures.
-This wasn’t an accident, as Nolan and co have often talked about how the film is a commentary of how well intentioned change causes things to get worse before they get better (symbolised by how Batman’s existence incites conflict from The Joker).
+This wasn’t an accident, as Nolan and co have often talked about how the film is a commentary of how well intentioned change causes things to get worse before they get better (symbolised by Batman’s existence inciting conflict from The Joker).
 As far as Nolan and Warner Brothers were concerned, the consistent analysis of The Dark Knight indicated that Batman’s popularity was now forever omnipresent.

 With The Dark Knight reaching levels of mainstream popularity previously thought to be unattainable, the initial effects of Batman Begins on the film industry were amplified.
 Countless studios and filmmakers have been bending over backwards trying to replicate The Dark Knight’s signature, some successfully, many unsuccessfully.
 Ultimately, this has resulted in the film being widely considered the yardstick by which many superhero films are judged.
 Even though there have been films since (and before) The Dark Knight which either matched or exceeded it, the initial impact has cast such a shadow that many refuse to admit anything has measured up.
-The unbridled passion The Dark Knight received is of course inspiring, but it wasn’t long until it started becoming toxic.
+The unbridled passion The Dark Knight received is inspiring, but it wasn’t long until it started becoming toxic.